PET scans are a type of test that create 3 dimensional (3D) pictures of the inside of your body. PET stands for positron emission tomography.

 Your radiographer might ask you to change into a hospital gown.
 You have to remove any jewellery and other metal objects such as hair clips, coins, belts and a wired bra.
 Metal interferes with the images created by the scanner.

-You have an injection of radioactive liquid called a radiotracer about an hour before the scan.
+You have an injection of radiotracer about an hour before the scan.
 You have the injection through a small plastic tube in your arm (cannula).
 It's only a small amount of radiation.

 You need to rest and avoid moving too much during this hour.
 This allows the radiotracer to spread through your body and into your tissues.

 The radiotracer is a radioactive sugar.
 The one commonly used is called FDG (fluorodeoxyglucose).
 Cancer cells are very active when they are growing and reproducing in a specific area.
 They need energy to grow.
 So, active cancer cells take up the FDG which then shows up brighter on the scan.